OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ## Enabling pop-up dialog windows through Dialog API

 The Dialog API enables you to open a pop-up window which a user can interact with.
 A common usage scenario for the Dialog API is to prompt user sign-in for authentication via an outside resource, but it can be used for any situation which calls for a dialog box.
-It can be used by both custom functions and all other parts of your add-in, as it is exposed through `OfficeRuntime.displayWebDialogOptions`.
+Custom functions and all other parts of your add-in can use it as it is exposed through `OfficeRuntime.displayWebDialogOptions`.
 Note that this API is different from the [Dialog API](../develop/dialog-api-in-office-add-ins.md) that can only be used within task panes and add-in commands.

 In the following code sample, the function `getTokenViaDialog` uses the Dialog API’s `displayWebDialogOptions` method to open a dialog box.